Jiajun-Fan/go_util/README.md

 ```go
 func NewLexReader(reader io.Reader) *LexReader
 ```
-NewLexReader returns a new LexReader
+NewLexReader returns a new LexReader.

 #### func (*LexReader) Accept

 ```go
 func (rd *LexReader) Accept(n int) (err error)
 ```
-Accept moves forward the read point for next n runes If there is not enough runes to accept, it returns ErrLexBufferUnderFlow, and nothing changes.
+Accept moves forward the read point for next n runes.
+If there is not enough runes to accept, it returns ErrLexBufferUnderFlow, and nothing changes.

 #### func (*LexReader) AcceptBytes